How Can We Be Silent: Marketing

 On May 20, 2007, Warner Music Group launched a promotional site, Have You Heard The Word?, to promote this album and other upcoming releases.

 Two music videos were announced, but cancelled, during the How Can We Be Silent era.
 The first was announced on May 24, 2007, on the How Can We Be Silent All Access Pass site intended for Family Christian Stores customers, without announcing the song for the music video.
 Additionally, the back of the All Access Pass mentions "the world premiere of the new BarlowGirl video and more!"
 However, no such premiere occurred and the music video release was ultimately cancelled.
-The second music video, "Sweet Revenge", was recorded in 2009 by 1834 Productions as part of a Deep Forgiveness devotional.
+The second music video, believed to be "Sweet Revenge", was recorded in 2009 by 1834 Productions as part of a Deep Forgiveness devotional.
 A promotional video features a very short clip of Alyssa Barlow in the music video.
 However, the song cannot be heard, as the audio uses a promotional narrator.
-This music video is lost, as it was omitted from Deep Forgiveness.
+This music video is lost, as it was omitted from the Deep Forgiveness DVD.